jdh8/wbridge5.book/competitive/notrump/README.md

 Responses over (2 of a suit)
 ----------------------------
-The optional double is not changed for artificial overcalls.
+The cooperative double is not changed for artificial overcalls.
 This may be counterintuitive, but Lebensohl already takes care of the overcalled suit.
 It is better to still use the double to find a 4-4 fit.